milescook/acme-widgets/README.md

 `./tests.sh`

 ## Proving the solution
 The file [acme-widgets.feature](./features/acme-widgets.feature) shows the behavioural tests that prove the acceptance criteria is met.
+To run just the behavioual tests, run:

+`bin/behat`

+As no CLI/interface/API is required, none have been built.
+Change some of the behavioural tests or add some more, and re-run the tests to see the system working.

 ## Integrating this library
 Ensure that only the service layer of this project is interacted with.
 To initialise the AcmeWidgetsService, you need a product catalogue repository that implements [Domain\Repository\ProductCatalogue\iProductCatalogueRepository](./src/Domain/Repository/ProductCatalogue/iProductCatalogueRepository.php).
 Optional are Delivery Rules and Offer Rules (also both repositories).